 A: Who is Paying?

-Find out who is paying for the photography, because the person footing the billis the client, and needs to be consulted.
-If the bride's parents are paying,and want nice, classic portrait shots of Bride & Groom, and the Bride wantscross-processed, arty, or black & white images, you had better get nice safephotos for Mum and Dad!
+Find out who's paying for the photography, because the person footing the bill is the client, and needs to be consulted.
+If the bride's parents are paying, they may want nice, classic portrait shots of Bride and Groom.
+The Bride then wants cross-processed, arty, or black and white images.
+Regardless, you had better get nice "safe" photos for Mum and Dad!

 What you don't want to hear is: "We didn't want half of this stuff, we want a refund!!!"